-The exam board we are using is Edexcel and the full specification, along with past papers can be found at https://qualifications.pearson.com/en/qualifications/edexcel-gcses.html
+The exam board we are using is Edexcel and the new full specification, along with past papers can be found at https://qualifications.pearson.com/en/qualifications/edexcel-gcses.html

-The GCSE will build upon the topics and grammar covered in Years 7 and 8, but in greater depth and reflecting the pupil's maturity and individual interests.
-Topics range from identity and culture, to local, national and global areas of interest, to education and employment.
-Reading will include authentic and literary texts and you will pick out details from conversations between native speakers.
-You will also be able to write about a variety of topics both informally and formally, such as in job applications and letters of complaint.
-There is also translation into and from the foreign language.
-Spoken work plays an important part in most lessons and you will have plenty of opportunity to talk with the Foreign Language Assistant.
+The GCSE will build upon the topics and grammar covered in Years 7 and 8, but in greater depth and reflecting your maturity and individual interests.
+Topics include my personal world, lifestyle and well-being, my neighbourhood, media and technology, studying and my future and travel and tourism.
+Spoken work plays an important part in most lessons and you will have plenty of opportunity to talk with the Foreign Language Assistant and learn through games and activities.
+You will become skilled in problem solving and resilience.

 The four skills of Listening, Speaking, Reading and Writing will be assessed at the end of Year 11 and each one is worth 25% of the final grade.

+Paper 1 Speaking 25% 10 mins Read a text aloud, take part in a role play and describe a photo to your teacher after preparation time.

+Paper 2 Listening 25% 45-60 mins Multiple-choice, multiple-response and short answers with questions in English plus a dictation.

-Unit 1 (Listening) is assessed with a variety of questions in different formats.
-In Unit 2 (Speaking), there will be a role play and questions about a picture followed by a presentation and discussion on two different topics.
-There is preparation time before the teacher-led test.
-Unit 3 (Reading), has a variety of texts for reading comprehension and translation into English and Unit 4 (Writing) has a variety of writing tasks ranging from lists to a short report, as well as translation into the foreign language.
+Paper 3 Reading 25% 45-60 mins has a variety of texts for reading comprehension and translation into English Paper 4 Writing 25% 1hr 20 describe a photo, 2 writing tasks and translation into the foreign language.

-You will need to show commitment, dedication and perseverance.
+You will need to show commitment, perseverance and work to the best of your ability.
 You must be able to work independently and revise regularly.
-You will be expected to participate in all class activities and complete all homework and assessment preparation tasks thoroughly
+You will be expected to participate in all class activities and complete all homework and assessment preparation tasks thoroughly.